Friday February 23, 2024

 Joe: "Harry, I've been thinking about leaving a bequest to charity.
 You know, I've always thought that I would leave most of my estate to my two nephews and three nieces.
 But as I've thought about it, I have supported my favorite charity for many years and would like to do something for them."

-Joe: "I thought I would give them about one-fourth of the estate and transfer the rest to my five nieces and nephews."
+Joe: "I thought I would give charity about one-third of the estate and transfer the rest to my five nieces and nephews."

-Harry: "You know, Joe, if you give them the home, stocks and bonds and CDs they will pay zero estate and income tax.
+Harry: "You know, Joe, if you give your five heirs the home, stocks and bonds and CDs they will pay zero estate and income tax.
 But if you give them the IRA, they would have to pay income tax.
 A better plan might be to give the IRA to charity.
 Because a charity is tax exempt, it doesn't pay the income tax.
-In your case, that's a savings of over $60,000."
+In your case, that's a potential savings of over $90,000."

 Joe: "That sounds like a great idea.
 How do I make that gift?"